jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 `ShadeWatcher` utilises the KG to create two types of embeddings:

-+ Embeddings for first-order entities enclose *first-hop relations* using translation-based methods like `TransE` @transe-2013, `TransH` @transh-2014, or `TransR` @transr-2015.
++ Embeddings for first-order entities express *first-hop relations* using translation-based methods like `TransE` @transe-2013, `TransH` @transh-2014, or `TransR` @transr-2015.
-+ Embeddings for higher-order entities enclose *multi-hop relations* using graph convolutions @graph-convolutional-network-2016 with attentive propagation @gat-2018 and `GraphSAGE` aggregation @graph-sage-2017.
++ Embeddings for higher-order entities describe *multi-hop relations* using graph convolutions @graph-convolutional-network-2016 with attentive propagation @gat-2018 and `GraphSAGE` aggregation @graph-sage-2017.

 The following two sections will discuss these two approaches in detail.